scala/docs.scala-lang/contribute/hacker-guide.md

     To https://github.com/xeno-by/scala
      * [new branch]            ticket/6725 -> ticket/6725

-### Submit ###
+### Submit

-This part is very easy and enjoyable.
+Now, we must simply submit our proposed patch.
 Navigate to your branch in Github (for me it was `https://github.com/xeno-by/scala/tree/ticket/6725`) and click the pull request button to submit your patch as a pull request to Scala.
 If you've never submitted patches to Scala, you will need to sign the contributor license agreement, which [can be done online](http://typesafe.com/contribute/cla/scala) within a few minutes.

 <center><img src="{{ site.baseurl }}/resources/img/04-submit.png" alt="Submit a pull request" /></center>

-### Discuss ###
+### Discuss

-After the pull request has been submitted, you need to pick a reviewer (probably, the person you've contacted in the beginning of your workflow) and be ready to elaborate and adjust your patch if necessary.
-I picked Martin, because we had such a nice chat on the mailing list:
+After the pull request has been submitted, you need to pick a reviewer (usually the person you've contacted in the beginning of your workflow) and be ready to elaborate and adjust your patch if necessary.
+In this example, we picked Martin, because we had such a nice chat on the mailing list:

 <center><img src="{{ site.baseurl }}/resources/img/05-review.png" alt="SAssign the reviewer" /></center>